 As the newest Client Success Manager on the SMA team, I have learned that each client’s audience marketing strategy needs to be unique to engage their target audience.
-As audience marketing is not a one-size-fits-all approach, it is imperative to spend time on buyer persona research to narrow in on your target audience.
+Audience marketing does not have a one-size-fits-all approach.
+Spending time on buyer persona research is imperative to narrow in on your target audience.
 By understanding the role and types of target audiences, you can execute audience marketing successfully.

 A target audience is the people most likely to be interested in your product or service.
 You must consider age, gender, location, and interests when thinking about your target audience.
 This approach will help you create a targeted marketing campaign to reach those most likely to be interested in what you're selling.